AdamBrodin/the-cloud/_posts/2021-09-15-azure-basics.markdown

 # A simple example

 FaaS is as mentioned one of the simpler means of cloud computing and therefore **can** be very simple to setup aswell.
-I'm going to be demonstrating how to build a simple addition calculator **Azure Functions**.
+I'm going to be demonstrating how to build a simple addition calculator via **Azure Functions**.
 After you've setup your account the steps are simple, first and foremost, create a **function app**:
 ![Create Function App](https://i.ibb.co/L9VJxdX/lapekg7.png)